Peter Blue Cloud

-Peter Blue Cloud (Aroniawenrate) (1933 – 2011) was a Mohawk poet, and folklorist.
+Peter Blue Cloud (Aroniawenrate) (1933 – 2011) was a Kahnawakeronon poet, and folklorist.

 Early life

-He was born June 10, 1933 of the Turtle Clan of the Mohawk Nation on the Caughnawaga Reserve in Kahnawake, Quebec, Canada.
+He was born June 10, 1933, of the Turtle Clan of the Mohawk Nation on the Caughnawaga Reserve in Kahnawake, Quebec, Canada.

-He was previously associated with journal Akwesasne Notes and the journal Indian Magazine.
+He was previously associated with the journal Akwesasne Notes and the journal Indian Magazine.

 His Christian name was Peter Williams but he went by Peter Blue Cloud.
 The name Aroniawenrate as a nickname has been translated in English as "Stepping across the Blue Sky" or "Climbing up toward the Blue Sky".
 Peter Blue Cloud had pen names of Coyote 2, Owl's Child, Turtle's Son, and Kaienwaktatsie.

-Blue Cloud was born in Kahnawake, Mohawk Territory (Quebec), where he attended school and was raised in the Mohawk language.
-The family moved to Buffalo, NY, for a while before returning to Kahnawake.
-He got educated in grammar school on the reserve and in Buffalo.
-He was raised speaking the Mohawk language and later in his life learned English and French.
+Blue Cloud was born in Kahnawake, Mohawk Territory (Quebec), where he attended school and was raised with the Mohawk language.
+The family moved to Buffalo, New York, for a while before returning to Kahnawake.
+He was educated at grammar school on the reserve and in Buffalo.
+He later learned English and French.
 He was a lifelong avid reader and began writing poems as a teenager.

-At an early age, Blue Cloud got influenced by European and American traditions.
+At an early age, Blue Cloud was influenced by European and American traditions.
 His grandfather was a school teacher at Kahnawake, exposed to the art of storytelling through the plays of William Shakespeare and the tales of Haudenosaunee.
 These concepts were shown throughout his work.

 He became an ironworker in his teens, working in various cities in the American West.
 In the late 1950s, he traveled to California, where he was employed as an ironworker in the Bay Area.
-After quitting the iron, he worked as a logger with the Haida people in the Queen Charlotte Islands of British Columbia, as a ranch hand in the vicinity of Susanville, California, and doing archaeological field work with the Paiute people of Pyramid Lake, Nevada.
-He lived for some time at the Maidu Bear Dance grounds near Janesville, Ca, where he absorbed the stories and teachings of Maidu elders, and where some of his first creations as a carver and sculptor emerged.
+After quitting, he worked as a logger with the Haida people in the Queen Charlotte Islands of British Columbia, as a ranch hand in the vicinity of Susanville, California, and doing archaeological field work with the Paiute people of Pyramid Lake, Nevada.
+He lived for some time at the Maidu Bear Dance grounds near Janesville, California, where he absorbed the stories and teachings of Maidu elders, and where some of his first creations as a carver and sculptor emerged.
 Overall the jobs he worked were jobs as a carpenter, logger, ironworker, and as a woodcarver.